mattriley/node-module-composer/README-TEMPLATE.md

 <%- await moduleGraph('./examples/basic/compose.js') %>

-module-composer produces a module named `composition` which can be used to generate Mermaid syntax.
+Module Composer produces a module named `composition` which can be used to generate Mermaid syntax.

 A consumer might generate Mermaid syntax like so: